AFRAID

 (All bow their heads briefly.)

-(Optional transition phrase: If choosing to perform the skit “Two Thieves”.)
+(Optional transition phrase: If choosing to perform the Truth in Motion “Two Thieves”.)

 Narrator 1